 Shorelines: During 1983-84 League members assisted the Department of Natural Resources in their review and revision of harbor area and aquatic lands management policies.
-In 1983 the League won a contract with Washington Department of Ecology to assess statewide public perception of the ten-year old Shoreline Management Act.
+In 1983 the League won a contract with Washington Department of Ecology to assess statewide public perception of the tenyear old Shoreline Management Act.
 This six-month study used local Leaguers to conduct a League-designed telephone survey of state citizens.
 Results were then analyzed and reported to the state agency.
 During the 1995 legislative session, LWV worked with the Governor's Task Force on Regulatory Reform to ensure that the Shoreline Management Act was not weakened.
 League has continued to monitor and to speak out against efforts to weaken protections provided in the SMA.
 In 1999-2000, after 27 years, the Department of Ecology sought comments on major revisions to the Master Program Guidelines of the Shoreline Management Act (SMA).
 These guidelines are the basis for over 250 city and county shoreline master programs that affect streams over 20 cubic feet per second, marine waters, lakes over 20 acres in size, and associated wetlands.
-The state league has been represented on task forces and governorappointed commissions that provided guidance to Ecology on the rule adoption and participated in public hearings around the state as well as providing written comment on this major revision.
+The state league has been represented on task forces and governor-appointed commissions that provided guidance to Ecology on the rule adoption and participated in public hearings around the state as well as providing written comment on this major revision.

 In December 2000, the rules were adopted by Ecology and appealed to the State Shoreline Hearings Board by business and development interests.
 League joined with other organizations and private individuals under the leadership and legal representation of Washington Environmental Council (WEC) as intervenors in the lawsuit.
-In August 2001 the rule was remanded to Ecology largely on procedural grounds with the substantive portions of the bill affirmed by the State Board.
-The guidelines have now been appealed to Superior Court with League again joining the WEC and other intervenors.
-Negotiations are in process to resolve the appeal with a League representative on the negotiation team headed by WEC and in conjunction with the Department of Ecology.
+Amendments [to the Shoreline Management Act] were proposed in 2017 by the Department of Ecology that would have weakened the important "no net loss" provision governing the adoption by Ecology of Shoreline Master Programs.
+League testified at the public hearing, and signed onto a group letter that successfully opposed the weakening of this provision.
+In 2018, during the DOE update hearings on the Guidelines, League advocated for adding Climate Change Impacts to the SMA including Sea Level Rise.